SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Expressions.md

 > Note:
 > Prior to Swift 5.9,
-> the following special literals were recognized,
+> the following special literals were recognized:
-> which are now implemented as macros in the Swift standard library:
 > `#column`,
 > `#dsohandle`,
 > `#fileID`,